NandouLopes/yPoemas/README.md

 I'm a young old-man (69 yo) from Brazil.

-I have developed a software that ramdomly gathers
+yPoemas is an App that ramdomly gathers
 words and phrases and the result of such thing : a poetry is born.

 It is coded in Python/StreamLit.